Pros and Cons of Animation in Education (Based on Science)

 2. Cost-consuming

 Yes, this is the ugly truth.
 To be more specific, cost-consuming is the potential downside of customized animated educational videos, especially tailor-made ones.
 Customized animations are not something you could download for free on the Internet.
-Tailor-made products are created to closely follow not only your learning objectives but also your branding guideline.
-The price ranges may differ for different animation studios from different countries, but a simple 5 minutes animation is hardly lower than $1000.
-Not to mention that educational animations often come as a series, which means the total length could be up to several hours.
-As a result, the prices multiply.
+Tailor-made products are created to closely follow not only your learning objectives but also your branding guidelines.

 However, with technology development, you can have many affordable animation options such as animation software.
 Vyond (GoAnimate) or VideoScribe offers educators easy access to animations with just about $40 subscription fee a month.
 These applications already set up a massive library of animation assets including characters, backgrounds, and objects so anyone can animate!
-However, DIY software is lack of specialized details.
-For example, you want to build a medical course with software, it is really hard to visualize the symptoms of cancers.
+However, DIY software lacks of specialized details.
+For example, if you want to build a medical course with software, it is really hard to visualize the symptoms of cancers.
 What the above software can do is to animate a conversation between a doctor and a patient.

 Recommend reading: